Skip to main content

 Review our instructions for accessing services for students who are under 18.

-There are many options available through the CAPS Care Pathways Plan to meet a wide variety of student needs and concerns.
-Sometimes, the best plan for a student involves other University resources or off-campus services.
+While CAPS offers comprehensive services, the best plan for a student may involve other University resources or off-campus services.
 This can happen for a number of reasons, like insurance needs, the kind of services a student is looking for, or what would be the best match for a student's concerns.
 When that's the case, our care coordinators will discuss your options and help identify people to call to get started.

 Confidentiality/Privacy